 There are approximately 73 cholangiocarcinoma clinical trials that are currently recruiting patients in the United States right now.
 With such an extensive list, many of them could be beneficial for you.
-Our team of oncology nurses and our artificial intelligence based clinical trial matching system will find the best option for you.
+Our team of patient advocates, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 Cholangiocarcinoma forms in the bile duct and consists of a group of cancer cells.
 This cancer type is particularly dangerous because it often spreads to the connected tubes in the small intestine, gallbladder, and liver.
 More often than not, it is not detected until it has spread beyond the bile duct.